 Grim details of coming judgment fill the little book of Zephaniah.
 Mixed in, however, with images of fiery destruction and of places being laid waste comes Zephaniah 3:9 with words about redemptive transformation available to all peoples (or all ethnolinguistic groups).

 Through Zephaniah, God declares His readiness to cleanse all people everywhere of defilement.
 He wants to do that in order that all may fully embrace Him.
 The purifying of lips is described in a few other places in the Bible.
 That image symbolizes a cleansing made necessary because, as Hosea 2:17 and Psalm 16:4 note, people's prayers to false gods have defiled them.

 That "all of them" phrase builds on older verses like Genesis 12:3 where God tells Abraham, "Through you all peoples will be blessed."
-The phrase also looks forward to anticipate the Jesus' "whoever believes" declaration in John 3:16.
+The phrase also looks forward in anticipation of Jesus' "whoever believes" declaration in John 3:16.
 In the words of Zephaniah 3:9 God may have had in mind the response to Peter's sermon on the Day of Pentecost when people of cultural groups from around the Mediterranean called on the name of the Lord.
 Zephaniah 3:9 also announces the door is open for the conversion of Gentiles like an Ethiopian government official (Acts 8), a Roman Centurion (Acts 10-11) and a jailer and his family in Philippi (Acts 16).